chandangowdacbkrewops/document/docs/01-business/05-stakeholders-personas.md

 # 1. Introduction

-KrewOps serves multiple stakeholders across the hiring ecosystem.
-Unlike traditional recruitment platforms that optimize only for recruiters, KrewOps is designed as a collaborative platform where employers, recruiters, hiring managers, interviewers, candidates, and administrators each have clearly defined responsibilities and experiences.
+KrewOps is a digital workforce marketplace that connects work owners with skilled workers, workforce providers, and service businesses through a trusted and transparent platform.

+Unlike traditional recruitment platforms, KrewOps enables users to either publish work requirements or advertise their professional services.
+The platform facilitates workforce discovery, quotation management, bookings, payments, and reputation building.

-Understanding these stakeholders is essential for defining product functionality, security boundaries, workflow ownership, and future feature development.
+Understanding the needs of each stakeholder is essential for designing intuitive user experiences, secure authorization, scalable workflows, and future platform capabilities.

 ---